Cut on the Tongue: How to Care for Your Child

 • Brush teeth gently and try to keep the toothbrush away from the cut.

-• Yellow or greenish pus drains from the cut.
+• Yellowish or greenish drainage (pus) coming from the cut

 Go to the ER if...